Internet of Things

-Our MSc Internet of Things has a limited number of fully-funded tuition fees scholarships have been granted by the Innovation Centre for Sensor and Imaging Systems (CENSIS) for the September 2018.
+Our MSc Internet of Things has a limited number of fully-funded tuition fees scholarships have been granted by the Innovation Centre for Sensor and Imaging Systems (CENSIS) for the 2018/19 entry.

 To be considered for this scholarship, you should indicate this in your Personal Statement of the online application.
 Scholarships are competitive and are awarded on a first come, first served basis to applicants who have been awarded and have accepted an unconditional offer of study and are normally eligible for SAAS funding.
 SAAS residency eligibility criteria applies.

 We welcome Scottish, UK and international students and consider all applicants on an individual basis.

 Don’t worry if your qualifications are not listed here, we take a range of factors into account when assessing your application and are happy to consider other alternative combinations of qualifications and experience

 If you are applying with an EU or non-EU qualification, please check our Postgraduate Entry Requirements page which gives more information about country-specific entry requirements.

 You will normally possess an appropriate undergraduate qualification: Honours Degree (2.2 or above) in Computing/ Engineering (or relevant disciplines) from a UK academic institute or an equivalent 4-year international degree qualification.